capistrano/capistrano/documentation/getting-started/preparing-your-application/index.markdown

 steps</a> to erase them from the repository history for all time.
 </div>

-Otherwise, ideally one should remove `config/database.yml` to something like `config/database.yml.example`, you and your team should copy the example file into place on their development machines, under Capistrano this leaves the `database.yml` filename unused so that we can symlink the production database configuration into place at deploy time.
+Ideally one should remove `config/database.yml` to something like `config/database.yml.example`, you and your team should copy the example file into place on their development machines, under Capistrano this leaves the `database.yml` filename unused so that we can symlink the production database configuration into place at deploy time.

+The original `database.yml` should be added to the `.gitignore` (or your SCM's parallel concept of ignored files)

+{% prism bash %}
+    $ cp config/database.yml{,.example}
+    $ echo config/database.yml >> .gitignore
+{% endprism %}

+This should be done for any other secret files, we'll create the production version of the file when we deploy, and symlink it into place.

 ## 3. Initialize Capistrano in your application.